-The switch can support up to 8 trunk groups with 2 trunk members.
-Since the member ports should use same speed/duplex, max trunk members would be 8 for 100Mbps, and 2 members for Gigabit.
+The switch can support up to 8 trunk groups with maximum 8 trunk members per group.
+The member ports should use same speed/duplex and the same media type is better.

 TERMS DESCRIPTION

 Group ID Default: 0

 Group ID is the ID for the port trunk group.
 Ports with same group ID

 are in the same group.

 Туре Default: Blank

 Static and LACP.
 Each Trunk Group can only support Static or LACP.

-Choose the type of User need here.
+Choose the type User need here.

-Click on Submit to apply the configuration and reload to refresh the table.
+Click on Submit to apply the configuration, and Reload to refresh the table.